Pine Lake State Park

 Pine Lake State Park is a state park located northeast of Eldora in Hardin County, Iowa, United States.
 The park encompass two lakes: 50 acre Lower Pine Lake and 69 acre Upper Pine Lake.

+Pine lake is celebrating its 100th anniversary in 2026.
+It was the first state park in Iowa.
+The variety of White pines located in the area came to Iowa from glacial drift in Wisconsin.

 Camping

 The Pine Lake campground has 124 camping units with electrical hook-ups, modern showers, restroom facilities and a trailer dump station.
 Half of the campsites are available on a first-come, first-served basis, while the remainder must be reserved.

 Cabins

 The park contains four stone and timber cabins that were built by the Civilian Conservation Corps and the Works Progress Administration in the 1930s.

 Trails

 There are more than 10 mi of developed trails around the lake.
 Trails are marked with points of interest that correspond with trail brochures available at trail heads, the campground and the park office.

 There is also a 50 mi Lake-to-Lake State Park Bike Route connecting Pine Lake and George Wyth Memorial State Parks.